Jul 14, 2017|

-Canadian Brands Look to JD.com for Chinese Consumer Boom
+Canadian Brands Look to JD.com and Cash in on Chinese Consumer Boom

 Richard Liu welcomes delegation led by His Excellency the Right Honourable David Johnston, Governor General of Canada to learn more about the growing opportunity